There is no right or wrong way when you decide which book and ebook retailers you are going to select.

 Apple does not have an ebook subscription service.
 For some authors, this is a good thing, as royalties are not going to vary from month to month.

 Barnes & Noble and Nook

 B&N used to be second only to Amazon.
 But in the last couple of years, its bookseller market share has declined.
-This is especially so for its Nook ebook business.
+It is especially so for its Nook ebook business.

 You can publish ebooks directly with Nook.
 But this option is only available for US authors.
 For non-US authors, the only option is to use an aggregator.

 It is worth noting that you can also publish a paperback on KDP.
 But it does not offer the facility to make your books available on any other sales channel or retailer.